Conducting Oral Proceedings at the European Patent Office by Videoconference banner

 Conduct of Oral Proceedings

-The EPO is aiming for oral proceedings conducted by videoconference to mimic those conducted in person.
-Thus, the general structure of the oral proceedings should be the same, irrespective of whether it is held in person or by videoconference.
-That is to say, at the start of the oral proceedings, the chair will announce the particulars of the patent or patent application under consideration, and identify the parties present.
+The EPO aims for oral proceedings conducted by videoconference to mimic those conducted in person.
+Thus, the general structure of the oral proceedings is generally the same, irrespective of whether it is held in person or by videoconference.
+That is to say, at the start of the oral proceedings, the chair announces the particulars of the patent or patent application under consideration, and identifies the parties present.

-During this introductory section, the chair will provide an email address to which electronic submissions should be sent during the oral proceedings.
-The chair will also provide a telephone number to be called in case of technical difficulties arising, and ask the representative(s) to provide a telephone number that they can be reached on.
-During inter partes proceedings, each party will also be asked to provide an email address to which the other parties can send electronic submissions.
+During this introductory section, the chair provides an email address to which electronic submissions should be sent during the oral proceedings.
+The chair alsos provide a telephone number to be called in case of technical difficulties arising, and asks the representative(s) to provide a telephone number that they can be reached on.
+During inter partes proceedings, each party is also asked to provide an email address to which the other parties can send electronic submissions.

-The oral proceedings will then typically proceed in sections focusing on one issue at a time (added subject matter, novelty, inventive step, sufficiency, etc.), generally with a decision announced at the end of each section.
-The parties’ representatives will be given an opportunity to present their cases on each issue in the usual way.
+The oral proceedings then typically proceed in sections focusing on one issue at a time (added subject matter, novelty, inventive step, sufficiency, etc.), generally with a decision announced at the end of each section.
+The parties’ representatives are given an opportunity to present their cases on each issue in the usual way.

 During the pause for deliberation, it is usual for the representative(s) to plan for the next section of the oral proceedings and discuss these matters with any clients/experts/other legal advisers present.
 The back channel discussed above could be used for such discussions, though in some cases it might be preferable to have a separate videoconference or telephone connection available.

-Any submissions that are made during oral proceedings via videoconference, such as new claim requests or an amended description, will need to be sent by email to the EPO and, ideally, any other parties involved at the addresses provided at the opening of the proceedings.
+Any submissions that are made during oral proceedings via videoconference, such as new claim requests or an amended description, need to be sent by email to the EPO at the address provided at the opening of the proceedings.

-At the end of the oral proceedings, the chair will announce a final decision in the usual way, following which the oral proceedings will be closed and the videoconference connection terminated.
+At the end of the oral proceedings, the chair announces a final decision in the usual way, following which the oral proceedings are closed and the videoconference connection terminated.

 Technical Considerations